juliabacova/juliabacova/README.md

 - 🌱 I’m currently learning new things about frontend.
 - 💞️ I’m looking to collaborate on couple of projects.
 I am investor.

-A am going to learn Angular.
+A am going to learn Angular/Jquery/LESS/CSS.